kish-142/pdf-templates/README.md

 This will compile the file and watch for any changes made .

-In the `src` directory, you will find the general CSS styles that should be linked to every HTML file created.
+In the `src` directory, you will find the general CSS file `(main.css)` that should be linked to every HTML file created.

 To merge the HTML and CSS files into a single file and generate a PDF, run the following command: